Skip to main content

 Because the user interfaces can differ for each user through authorization and user preferences, support employees can start an application using the settings and authorization of a specific user.
 This way, the support desk employee sees the same user interfaces and user preferences, and can provide better support to the user.

-Logging
+Logging and monitoring

 User Interfaces